 While the Animal Welfare Act exists, it only offers very minimal protections to animals used in scientific research.
 More needs to be done to ensure the level of animal care is increased as a stop-gap measure before animals are fully removed from testing programs.

-Animal testing is still a big issue that causes a lot of needless suffering.
+Animal testing facts prove that it is still a big issue that causes a lot of needless suffering.
 In a world that is thriving on advancing technology, it is inhumane that animal use for drug testing is still permitted.
 Even more, the animals tested are never given pain relief to ease their suffering.

 Animal welfare needs to extend to those used for medical advancement.
 It is no longer needed, certainly not in today’s age.
 There are more accurate methods of testing that don’t involve animals at all.